Skip to main content

 2. In the Configure Alert Policy step, select the Alert Category you want to monitor.

 3. Set the condition that triggers the alert.
-For Internal Vulnerabilities, for example, you can trigger on severity level, CVSS score, EPSS score, or finding count above a threshold.
+For Internal Vulnerabilities, for example, you can trigger on severity level, CVSS score, or EPSS score above a threshold.

 4. Click Continue.